tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 To bring across this very difficult task, I will create a mood board and share heaps of pictures so you get the feel rather than give you a list of items to buy, even though I will do that as well. :satisfied:

-It is a challenging task- accurately defining a theme or set its boundaries because frequently elements of decor overlap and often sometimes, a specific theme is a polished version (over many wedding seasons) or an extension of an overarching atmosphere.
+It is a challenging task - accurately defining a theme or set its boundaries because frequently elements of decor overlap.
+Often, a specific theme is a polished version (over many wedding seasons) or an extension of an overarching atmosphere.

-My advice is choose a **feel**, a frame if you will and then customize as much as possible, add yourselves in the picture with bits and pieces of decor and experiences.
+My advice is choose a **feel**, a frame if you will and then customize it as much as possible, add yourselves in the picture with bits and pieces of decor and experiences.
 Now, I will try to pinpoint the key elements of the the most known (and used) themes and the rest is and should be **you**.

-The venues could be split in two: the conventional ones, that we know for years and have been widely used, such as castles, country houses, or the famous (renovated) barns and lodges.
-We can include here the private houses, ranches or farms.
+The venues could be split into two categories: the conventional ones, that have known for years, such as castles, country houses, the famous renovated barns and lodges, private houses, ranches or farms.

-Then, we have the [uncoventional](https://junebugweddings.com/wedding-blog/unconventional-museum-life-science-wedding-pulled-inspiration-unique-venue/) ones, which the creatives of the day made trendy, these are becoming widely spread and booked.
+Then, we have the [uncoventional](https://junebugweddings.com/wedding-blog/unconventional-museum-life-science-wedding-pulled-inspiration-unique-venue/) venues, which the creatives of the day made trendy, these are becoming widely spread and booked.
 Into this category fall: museums, art galleries, the conservatories, repurposed buildings.
-I know a couple that got married in a repuposed train station, col, right, but that pretty much set up the theme.
-The original train tracks were embelishing the floor and small details were a integrated part of decor, such as the station's clock, the rough edges of the space or the exposed red brick of the walls.
-Quaint and absoultely unique and lovely.
+I know a couple that got married in a repurposed train station which pretty much set up the theme.
+The original train tracks were embelishing the floor and the details of the place were integrated as part of the decor: objects such as the station's clock or the rough edges of the space or the exposed red brick of the walls.
+I was quaint and absoultely lovely.

 Coming back, the list continues, historic libraries can be an alternative place to get hitched, also the theaters or your favorite quirky restaurant in town.
 I beleive there's a perfect venue for every couple's aestethic needs.